 Body Massage – Add 2-10 drops essential oil to carrier oil and use during massage.

 Aromatic Spritzer – Add 10-15 drops essential oil to 4 oz bottle filled with purified water.
-Spray on fabric or in a room where fresh smell is needed.
+Spray on fabric or in a room where you want a fresh smell.

 Diffuse – Add 3-8 drops essential oil to cool mist oil diffuser with purified water if needed.
 Allow diffuser to run for several hours to provide the desired results.